srwriter/writers-guide/docs/images.md

-## A few points to keep in mind about images.
+## A few points to keep in mind about images

 ### Adding Images and Diagrams